The facts: What you need to know about global hunger

 If women and men had equal agricultural resources, female farmers could lift as many as 150 million people out of hunger.

-Mercy Corps takes a holistic approach to alleviate hunger right now and help communities meet their own food needs far into the future.
+Mercy Corps takes a holistic approach to alleviate hunger and help communities meet their own food needs far into the future.

-We respond to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, cash vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.
+We respond to urgent needs: When disaster, war or a pandemic like COVID-19 creates a hunger crisis, we quickly provide emergency food, cash or vouchers to buy food, treatment for malnutrition, and short-term employment so people can earn the money to buy food locally.

 We support overall health: We teach nutrition and hygiene, help new mothers properly care for infant and child needs, and improve access to clean drinking water and sanitation, so people can avoid disease and benefit fully from the food they eat.